aroberge/reeborg/docs/en/library.rst

 library.

-You are likely going to use the function ``turn_right()`` **a lot!** Instead of rewriting it each time, I suggest that you will click on the **Library** tab and write it there.
+You are likely going to use the function ``turn_right()`` **a lot!** Instead of rewriting it each time, I suggest that you will click on the **library** tab and write it there.
 Oh, and you should also write ``turn_around()`` there as well.

-Then, when you want to use the functions defined in your library, you will simply type ``from library import`` (followed by the function names, separated by commas) on its own line in the Python Code editor.  ``library`` is the name that *I* have chosen to represent the code that is in the Library tab.
+Then, when you want to use the functions defined in your library, you will simply type ``from library import`` (followed by the function names, separated by commas) on its own line in the Python Code editor.  ``library`` is the name that *I* have chosen to represent the code that is in the library tab.
 As you will see elsewhere, Python comes with other libraries containing code that you can use.